Seany-mibb/Desmos-Image-Tracer/README.md

 Some ideas for making this better:

-1. Export as a **Desmos JSON file** that can be imported directly.
-2. Simplify equations so there are fewer, but still enough to look good.
+1. Simplify equations so there are fewer, but still enough to look good.
-3. Add a live **preview** of the edges before sending to Desmos.
-4. Allow **multiple images** to be processed at once.
-5. Add more customization for users (like curve smoothing).
+2. Add more customization for users (like curve smoothing or adjusting line thickness/color choices).

 ---